Counter Fraud Policy

 • For High risk reports, further detail may be provided in the report to the ASC, including:

-- A description of the actions taken to date;
+o A description of the actions taken to date;

-- Details of the reports made to the University’s auditors, regulators and / or law enforcement;
+o Details of the reports made to the University’s auditors, regulators and / or law enforcement;

 • A summary of the findings and remediation activities taken for completed investigations.

 On at least an annual basis a report on the University’s fraud risks, including the adequacy of the University's arrangements to prevent and detect irregularities, fraud and corruption will be provided.
 The report will reflect the nature and type of fraud risks reported in the period, to allow an assessment of trends which may require updates to the underlying assessment and control environment, including targeted training and communication.
+The Committee will determine, in coordination with the Counter Fraud Team, if an interim report is required, including the contents and frequency of such report.
+See the ‘Procedures for reporting and investigating suspected instances of fraud and financial misconduct’ for further information on the reporting of investigations.

-Approved by Council on 11 July 2022
+Approved by Council on 15 December 2025

-A downloadable PDF version of this policy is also available here:
+A downloadable PDF version of this policy is also available here: Counter Fraud Policy

 Contact us